We often associate the dark web with something ominous and illegal, and not without reason.

 What is the Dark Web Anyway?

-The dark web refers to a collection of hidden sites that isn’t indexed by search engines and can only be accessed through special authorization, browsers, or software.
+The dark web refers to a collection of hidden sites that aren’t indexed by search engines and can only be accessed through special authorization, browsers, or software.

 As the name suggests, the dark web doesn’t refer to a specific site or page—it’s a type of network called a darknet.
 For instance, if you set up a private and secure network with a group of friends that isn’t accessible by normal internet browsers, it’ll be an example of a darknet.